vdarkobar/Home-Cloud/shared/Windows.md

 ## Windows 10/11

 <a href="https://www.microsoft.com/en-us/software-download/windows10"> Download the latest version of Windows 10 Media Creation Tool.</a>
+<a href="https://www.microsoft.com/en-us/software-download/windows11"> Download the latest version of Windows 10 Media Creation Tool.</a>

 <a href="https://docs.microsoft.com/en-us/windows-server/get-started/kmsclientkeys"> Use a GVLK (KMS) key to proceed and build the ISO.</a>